CESNET/eInfra-docs/snippets/resource_accounting.md

 ### Wall-Clock Core-Hours WCH

 The wall-clock core-hours (WCH) are the basic metric of computer utilization time.
 1 wall-clock core-hour is defined as 1 processor core allocated for 1 hour of wall-clock time.
-For example, allocating a full node (i.e. 24 cores) on Salomon for 1 hour amounts to 24 wall-clock core-hours.
+For example, allocating a full node (i.e. 36 cores) on Barbora for 1 hour amounts to 36 wall-clock core-hours.

 ### Normalized Core-Hours NCH